frictionlessdata/datapackage/patterns/README.md

 #### Software that supports value labels (Stata, SAS or SPSS)

-1. In cases where a field has an `enum` constraint but no `encoding` property, automatically generate a value label mapping the integers 1, 2, 3, ... to the `enum` values in order, use this to encode the field (thereby changing its type from `string` to `integer`), and attach the value label to the field.
+1. In cases where a field has an `enum` constraint but no `enumLabels` property, automatically generate a value label mapping the integers 1, 2, 3, ... to the `enum` values in order, use this to encode the field (thereby changing its type from `string` to `integer`), and attach the value label to the field.
 Provide option to skip automatically dropping field level `missingValues` and instead add them in order to the end of the value label, encoded using extended missing values if supported.

-2. In cases where the data are stored in encoded form (e.g., as integers) and a corresponding `encoding` property is present, and assuming that the keys in the encoding object are limited to integers and extended missing values (if supported), use the `encoding` object to generate a value label and attach it to the field.
+2. In cases where the data are stored in encoded form (e.g., as integers) and a corresponding `enumLabels` property is present, and assuming that the keys in the `enumLabels` object are limited to integers and extended missing values (if supported), use the `enumLabels` object to generate a value label and attach it to the field.
 As with (1), provide option to skip automatically dropping field level `missingValues` and instead add them in order to the end of the value label, encoded using extended missing values if supported.

 3. Although none of Stata, SAS or SPSS currently permit designating a specific variable as ordered, Stata permits attaching arbitrary metadata to individual variables.
-Thus, in cases where the `ordered` property is present, this information can be stored in Stata to inform the analyst and to permit loss of information when generating Frictionless data packages from within Stata.
+Thus, in cases where the `enumOrdered` property is present, this information can be stored in Stata to inform the analyst and to permit loss of information when generating Frictionless data packages from within Stata.

 #### Software that supports categoricals or factors (Pandas, R, Julia)

-1. In cases where a field has an `enum` constraint but no `encoding` property, automatically define a categorical or factor using the `enum` values in order, and convert the variable to categorical or factor type using this definition.
+1. In cases where a field has an `enum` constraint but no `enumLabels` property, automatically define a categorical or factor using the `enum` values in order, and convert the variable to categorical or factor type using this definition.
 Provide option to skip automatically dropping field level `missingValues` and instead add them in order to the end of the `enum` values when defining the categorical or factor.

-2. In cases where the data are stored in encoded form (e.g., as integers) and a corresponding `encoding` property is present, translate the data using the `encoding` object, define a categorical or factor using the values of the `encoding` object in lexical order of the keys, and convert the variable to categorical or factor type using this definition.
-Provide option to skip automatically dropping field level `missingValues` and instead add them to the end of the `encoding` values when defining the categorical or factor.
+2. In cases where the data are stored in encoded form (e.g., as integers) and a corresponding `enumLabels` property is present, translate the data using the `enumLabels` object, define a categorical or factor using the values of the `enumLabels` object in lexical order of the keys, and convert the variable to categorical or factor type using this definition.
+Provide option to skip automatically dropping field level `missingValues` and instead add them to the end of the `enumLabels` values when defining the categorical or factor.

-3. In cases where a field has an `ordered` property, use that when defining the categorical or factor.
+3. In cases where a field has an `enumOrdered` property, use that when defining the categorical or factor.

 #### All software